Federal Work-Study Positions With SOURCE

 Job Qualifications:

-- Interest in community-based public health, experience managing volunteers
+- Experience in community-based public health

 - Experience and/or interest working with diverse communities